SolidDigital/grunt-init-masseuse/README.md

 _(Windows users, see [the documentation](http://gruntjs.com/project-scaffolding) for the correct destination directory path)_

+## Notes

+This template is setup to create a one page [masseuse](https://github.com/Solid-Interactive/masseuse) web app.
+To provide flexibility project is stored in the `app` directory but served from the `build` directory.
+Feel free to customize to your needs.

 ## Usage

 At the command-line, cd into an empty directory, run this command and follow the prompts.